(read part one here)

 Men’s presence or absence in the gathering does not affect whether women cover or not.
 We’ve already established that head covering is about way more than men.
 Women are covering their heads as a symbol of the authority they have, and so the only glory visible is God’s.

 Distinguishing between spheres

 Variations in the practice of head coverings often comes in with differing opinions of spheres of life.
 There’s church life, and home life, and government life.
 Home life follows the structuring of church life, but does not necessarily carry the idea of 24/7 head covering; though some do interpret it that way.

 And, obviously, women rule over men in the governmental sphere.
 Is this against creation?
 John Knox thought so.
 But, unless you are of a firm patriarchal viewpoint, you wouldn’t necessarily agree with him.

 Seasoned with grace

 As we consider these topics from scripture, we need to accurately exegete the passages, trust the Spirit to teach us, obey what He shows, and show grace to those who differ in their opinions.
-This articles enumerates what I’ve learned from this passage, and my convictions based on it.
+These articles enumerate what I’ve learned from this passage, and my convictions based on that.
 If your view is more or less strict, there is grace for both of us.